Progestogen (medication): Menopause and hypogonadism

 Progestogens are used in combination with estrogens in menopausal hormone therapy in women.
 They are also used in combination with estrogens in hormone therapy for hypogonadism and delayed puberty in girls and women.
 They are used mainly to prevent endometrial hyperplasia and increased risk of endometrial cancer from unopposed estrogen therapy.

 Transgender hormone therapy

 Progestogens are used as a component of hormone therapy for transgender women and transgender men.
 They are used in transgender women in combination with estrogens to help suppress and block testosterone.
-Progestogens might also have other beneficial effects in transgender women, but these are controversial and unsupported at present.
+Progestogens might also have other beneficial effects in transgender women, such as improved breast growth, but there is insufficient research to prove or disprove these claims.
 Examples of progestogens used in hormone therapy for transgender women include cyproterone acetate, medroxyprogesterone acetate, and progesterone.
 Progestogens, such as medroxyprogesterone and lynestrenol, are used in transgender men to help suppress menses.
 Progestogens have also been used to delay puberty in transgender boys and girls.